A Power Apps Custom Connector

 Create a GitHub Repository

-Create a GitHub Repository for the REST API code.
+I created a GitHub Repository for the REST API code.

-open in Visual Studio Code
+I opened the project in Visual Studio Code

 Download example project code

-to download example ASP.NET Core Web API code.
+I opened a Visual Studio Code terminal and ran dotnet new webapi to download example ASP.NET Core Web API code.

 dotnet new webapi